 5. A large liquid load causes the sterilization cycle to abort.

 Large liquid loads take an exceptionally long time to heat, which can cause sterilization cycles to abort.
 Therefore, the best way to sterilize liquids is to space them out in as many small containers as possible.
-Another way to prevent this common autoclave problem is to use an F0 cycle, which enables the autoclave to count the time that it spends heating up the water toward the total sterilization time.
+Another way to prevent this common autoclave problem is to use an F0 cycle, which enables the autoclave to count the time that it spends heating the water toward the total sterilization time.

 6. There’s no steam in the jacket.